 Over the years, Ms. Balin has been called upon to provide numerous seminars on management and Human Resources issues — particularly providing in-house seminars to Executive-level employees.
 A respected consultant, she has a unique ability to engender trust and confidence, and she is and is known for her skill at “calming” difficult situations.

 Ms. Balin is a Board Member of the Association of Workplace Investigators, Inc. (AWI) and is a Founding Member of the Society of Independent Workplace Investigators (SIWI).
+She is an Association of Workplace Investigators, Certificate Holder (AWI-CH).

 At EXTTI, Ms. Balin uses her three decades of Human Resources experience to provide the following services: (1) executive coaching — including in sexual harassment and discrimination avoidance; (2) training in these same areas; (3) under Mr. Robbins’ direction and supervision, investigations of claims of harassment, discrimination, retaliation and employee misconduct; and (4) expert testimony in all of these areas.